iamanantshukla/GoldenRatio/README.md

 2. Interactive way of giving examples like Music player.

 3. Short and crisp Guide Activity to get to know about Golden Ratio

+4. Few Neumorphic Design elements in Home screen and feedback form
 ## Tech-Stack
 1. Google Firebase